rcos/venue/API.md

 ## Event Info API

-'GET /api/eventinfos/:id' - Retrieves the event info and can be called with the following GET parameters for additional information:
+`GET /api/eventinfos/:id` - Retrieves the event info and can be called with the following GET parameters for additional information:
 withSectionEvents: gives a list of sections assigned to event info.
 withCourses: populates the course information within each section.